redcountryroad/OSCP-shortsheet/README.md

 10. Unquoted Service Path
 - If the path to the service binary is not enclosed in quotes and contains white spaces, the name of a loophole for an installed service is Service Unquoted Path.
 As a result, a local user will be able to elevate the privilege to administrator privilege shell by placing an executable in a higher level directory within the path.
-- Detection: './PowerUp.ps1' -> Get-UnquotedService
+- Detection: `./PowerUp.ps1` -> Get-UnquotedService
 - Detection outcome and Precondition: under ModifiablePath -> BUILTIN\Users, and then checks if any binary paths have a space and aren’t quoted.
-- Precondition check: 'icalcs "C:\Program Files\Unquoted Path Service"', to check that BUILTIN\Users has WRITE permission
+- Precondition check: `icalcs "C:\Program Files\Unquoted Path Service"`, to check that BUILTIN\Users has WRITE permission
-- Exploitation: if the path is 'C:\Program Files\Unquoted Path Service\Common Files\unquotedpathservice.exe', then craft reverse shell exploit called common.exe and place in any of the sub directories in C:\Program Files\Unquoted Path Service\Common Files .
+- Exploitation: if the path is `C:\Program Files\Unquoted Path Service\Common Files\unquotedpathservice.exe`, then craft reverse shell exploit called common.exe and place in any of the sub directories in C:\Program Files\Unquoted Path Service\Common Files .
 To trigger the exploit use 'net start *ServiceName*' and then run netcat listener on kali.

 11. runas
 - https://juggernaut-sec.com/runas/
 - If an attacker identifies stored credential entry for an administrator account then the attacker can go for privilege escalation by executing a malicious file with the help of runas utility.
-- Detection: Find stored credential using 'cmdkey /list', look out for Administrator credential stored in Credential Manager
+- Detection: Find stored credential using `cmdkey /list`, look out for Administrator credential stored in Credential Manager
 - Exploitation: craft a reverse shell payload and send to victim while you start nc on kali.
 Once runas is finished, you will get reverse shell as Admin
 ```bash
 1. runas /savecred /user:WORKGROUP\Administrator "C:\Users\ignite\Downloads\shell.exe" OR